West Point Cadets Test Leadership and Endurance During D-Series Winter Challenge

+WEST POINT, N.Y. — As winter tightened its grip on the Hudson Valley, U.S. Military Academy cadets from Company G-2 Sandhurst, known as the “Gators,” stepped into extreme cold conditions at Ft.
+Drum, New York, to embrace adversity, rely on one another, and lead with purpose.

-Training alongside their sponsoring unit, the 10th Mountain Division, nine cadets representing the U.S. Military Academy among 26 teams competed in the D-Series Winter Challenge, a physically and mentally demanding cold-weather competition, which is designed to develop junior leaders while strengthening institutional partnerships with the operational Army.
+Training alongside their sponsoring unit, the 10th Mountain Division, nine cadets represented West Point among 26 teams competing in the D-Series Winter Challenge, a physically and mentally demanding cold-weather competition, which is designed to develop junior leaders while strengthening institutional partnerships with the operational Army.

+Despite compressed timelines resulting from Fort Drum’s closures during the severe winter storm on Jan.
+25-26, cadets rapidly adapted to weather and scheduling constraints, completing all pre-competition requirements and performing at a high level.
+Official competition events were conducted from Jan.
+27-30.

+The D-Series Winter Challenge draws its name and legacy from the historic divisional maneuvers conducted at Camp Hale, Colorado, in 1944, where approximately 12,000 Soldiers of the 10th Light Division (Alpine) endured weeks of harsh mountain war games in preparation for combat in Europe.
+Today’s challenge honors that heritage by demanding the same resilience, adaptability and teamwork.

 |Date Taken: